aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 - Tell the reader why they need to fix the problem you identified in the Title.
 - Explain how I will fix the problem, which should come from the Main Heading.

-I want to build trust with the reader by showing them that my Titles and Main Headings are trust worthy.
+I want to build trust with the reader by showing them that my Titles and Main Headings are trustworthy.

 This is a good place to put internal links to other blog posts the reader could benefit from.

-This could be a post that would be helpful for them to start with before read this post.
+This could be a post that would be helpful for them to start with before reading the post.

 Bring the reader in with a story, an analogy, or some candor.
 Be yourself!